-Canadian Women Film Directors half unit
+Canadian Women Film Directors

 A study of Canadian Women Film Directors' contribution to narrative, documentary, experimental filmmaking and animation.
 Diverse directional styles and subject matter will be discussed in the context of sociohistorical changes that they reflect or resist.
 Readings will challenge dominant mainstream representation from various feminist perspectives and suggest alternate reception strategies.
-(Also listed as CULS 3330/WOMS 3330 and under Canadian Studies)
+(Also listed under Canadian Studies)